 Your Degree Courses

-The Biotechnology department offers an Associate in Science degree requiring a mix of general education and hands-on courses.
+The Biotechnology department offers an Associate in Applied Science degree in Biotechnology degree requiring a mix of general education and hands-on courses.
 The following courses are a sampling of what you might take as a student in this program and are subject to change.

 Program Course Sampling